rh-mobb/documentation/content/docs/rosa/private-link/public-ingress.md

   - Connor Wooley
 ---

-The is an example guide for creating a public ingress endpoint for a ROSA Private-Link cluster.
+This is an example guide for creating a public ingress endpoint for a ROSA Private-Link cluster.
 Be aware of the security implications of creating a public subnet in your ROSA VPC this way.

 ![architecture diagram showing privatelink with public ingress](../images/arch-pl-ingress.png)

+Refer to the blog ["How to add public Ingress to a PrivateLink ROSA cluster"](https://developers.redhat.com/articles/2023/04/27/how-add-public-ingress-private-link-rosa-cluster), to expose applications to the internet by deploying in a PrivateLink Red Hat OpenShift Service on AWS (ROSA) cluster within a truly private Virtual Private Cloud (VPC) that doesn’t have an internet gateway attached to it.
+Additionally, the blog details about creating CloudFront distribution for content delivery and WAF to protect web applications by filtering and monitoring HTTP traffic between a web application and the internet.
+Also,AWS network firewall will be used for fine-grained control over network traffic.

 ## Prerequisites